-Hyperkyphosis is a spinal deformity causing a forward-curved posture of the upper back or thoracic spine.
-Your posture is the characteristic way you position your body; normal posture changes many times throughout the day.
-Sometimes, however, a person's body curvature can become excessive and unchanging.
-Such is the case with hyperkyphosis (sometimes called “humpback or “round back”).
-Curvature of the upper back can begin to increase in people after 40 years of age and continue with advancing age.
-It is believed that 20% to 40% of older adults -- both men and women -- will develop hyperkyphosis.
+Hyperkyphosis is a spinal deformity causing a forward-curved posture of the upper back (thoracic spine).
+Posture is the characteristic way you position your body; posture changes many times throughout the day due to a variety of factors, including what you are doing and how long you have been doing it.
+Sometimes, however, a person's posture can cause the thoracic curvature to become excessive and stiff, making it difficult to change.
+Such is the case with hyperkyphosis (sometimes called “humpback,” “round back,” or “dowager’s hump”).
+This condition can affect people of all ages, but the thoracic curvature most often begins to increase in people over 40 and continues with advancing age.
+It is believed that 20% to 40% of older adults—both men and women—will develop hyperkyphosis

 What is Hyperkyphosis?

-Hyperkyphosis can result from conditions such as osteoporosis or thinning bones, and fractures of the vertebrae that result from thin bones.
-However, research has found that two thirds of people with hyperkyphosis do not have spinal fractures.
-There are several suspected causes for development of this spinal deformity when vertebral fractures are not present.
-Hyperkyphosis may result from poor habitual posture, muscle weakness, degenerative disc disease, ligament degeneration, or hereditary factors.
+Hyperkyphosis can result from conditions such as osteoporosis or thinning bones, and fractures of the vertebrae that result from osteoporosis or Scheuermann's disease.
+However, research has found that two-thirds of people with hyperkyphosis do not have spinal fractures.
+Suspected causes for development of this spinal deformity when vertebral (spinal) fractures are not present are:

 Signs and Symptoms

-The most prominent symptom you might notice is the appearance of a rounded back.
+The most prominent symptom of hyperkyphosis you might notice is the appearance of a rounded back.

-- You may not recognize a change in your back posture at first because the change is gradual over time in most cases.
+- You may not immediately recognize a change in your back posture because in most cases, the change is gradual over time.
 Friends and family may notice it before you do.

-- You may notice a sudden increase of a rounded back.
-In this case, see your doctor, as a sudden change in the spine curve can be associated with other health problems.
+CAUTION: If you notice a sudden increase in the curvature of your back, call your doctor.
+A sudden change in the curve of the spine can be associated with other health problems.

 How Is It Diagnosed?

 Hyperkyphosis will be assessed first with a visual inspection of your back.
-Your spinal curve may be measured using a flexible ruler or x-ray.
-If an x-ray is taken, a radiologist will measure the spinal angles on the x-ray.
-If a curve measures greater than 40 degrees, hyperkyphosis is diagnosed.
+Your spinal curve may be measured using a flexible ruler or X-ray.
+If an X-ray is taken, a radiologist will measure the spinal angles on the X-ray.
+If a curve measures greater than 40°, hyperkyphosis is diagnosed.

 Sometimes spinal changes occur because of fractures due to thinning bones or a condition called osteoporosis.
-Spinal changes can also result from degenerative disk disease or arthritis.
+Spinal changes also can result from degenerative disc disease or arthritis.
 These problems are commonly associated with aging.
 Other problems not associated with aging could also cause a sudden change in posture; however, problems such as a tumor, infection, or neurologic changes are uncommon.
-Your physician may prescribe imaging tests such as x-rays or an MRI of the thoracic spine to determine whether you have any of these less common conditions affecting your posture.
+Your physician may prescribe imaging tests such as X-rays or an MRI of the thoracic spine to determine whether you have any of these less common conditions affecting your posture.

 If you have advanced hyperkyphosis, you may experience difficulty breathing even though you do not have a history of lung or heart disease.
 You may also notice that there is lessening of the distance between your lowest ribs and your pelvic bones.
 In this case, pulmonary function tests may be prescribed to measure whether your hyperkyphosis is restricting your breathing.